walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 `continue`s past all the linked-list machinery that follows.

-A key that fails that check has call sites outside this module, so before building any list node it is worth asking whether one is even possible — the **sealed** case:
+A key that fails that check has call sites outside this module, so before building any list node the **sealed** case has to be checked:

 ``` c
                 if (static_key_sealed(key))